BonnierNews/flappy-wasp-game/README.md

   - Experiment with the physics of the wasp, such as gravity and lift.
   - Show a high score-list of best scores.
   - Make a start screen, to show before the game starts.

+_Note: This project is inspired by
+[The Coding Train](https://thecodingtrain.com/).
+Check him out - he has many more fun workshops like this on his YouTube channel!_